ansible-collections/ibm_zos_core/docs/source/configuration.rst

     Now that you have gathered the required dependency details, edit the file ``zos_host.yml`` located at ``/tmp/playbooks/inventories/host_vars/zos_host.yml``
-    that was created in a previous step.
-You will need to configure the following
+    that was created in 'Step 1: Directory Structure'.
+You will need to configure the following properties:

-    properties:
+    PYZ

-    - *PYZ* - the python installation home path on the z/OS manage node
+        - The python installation home path on the z/OS manage node PYZ_VERSION
-    - *PYZ_VERSION* - the version of python on the z/OS managed node
+        - the version of python on the z/OS managed node ZOAU
-    - *ZOAU* - the ZOAU installation home on the z/OS managed node
+        - the ZOAU installation home on the z/OS managed node ZOAU_PYTHON_LIBRARY_PATH
-    - *ZOAU_PYTHON_LIBRARY_PATH* - the path to the ZOAU python library 'zoautil_py'
+        - the path to the ZOAU python library 'zoautil_py'

-    If you have installed the ZOAU python package using ``pip3``, enter this into ``zos_host.yml`` and update only the first 4 properties with dependency information (PYZ, PYZ_VERSION, ZOAU, ZOAU_PYTHON_LIBRARY_PATH).
+    If you have installed the ZOAU python package using ``pip3``, enter this into ``zos_host.yml`` and update only the environment variables `PYZ`, `PYZ_VERSION`, `ZOAU`, `ZOAU_PYTHON_LIBRARY_PATH` with the dependency paths.

     .. code-block:: sh